 These condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America applicable to a going concern.
-Through October 31, 2015, the Company has no revenues, has accumulated losses of \$1,987,714 since inception on June 19, 2008 and a working capital deficit of \$1,035,750 and expects to incur further losses in the development of its business, all of which cast substantial doubt about the Company's ability to continue as a going concern.
+Through January 31, 2016, the Company has no revenues, has accumulated losses of \$2,220,159 and a working capital deficit of \$1,176,613 and expects to incur further losses in the development of its business, all of which cast substantial doubt about the Company's ability to continue as a going concern.
 Management plans to continue to provide for the Company's capital needs during the year ending April 30, 2016 by issuing debt and equity securities and by the continued support of its related parties (see Note 4).
 The condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
 There is no assurance that funding will be available to continue the Company's business operations.

-2. Basis of Presentation
+2. Basis of Presentation and Summary of Significant Accounting Policies

 These condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States.
 The Company's fiscal year end is April 30.
-These condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, Long Canyon.
-All intercompany transactions and balances have been eliminated.